patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/form/forms.md

 ### Forms in a wizard
 Similar to an in-page form, forms in wizards should be left-aligned in the content area and have a minimum of 24px padding separating its content from neighboring elements.

-In a wizard, form error validation for a form in a wizard should occur when or by the time the user clicks the “Next” button.
+In a wizard, form error validation should occur when or by the time the user clicks the “Next” button.
 Don’t wait until the user has completed the whole wizard to notify them of possible errors and their location.

 <img src="./img/wizard-form.png" alt="Example of a form in an in-page wizard"/>